 - Do not think that correlation is causation.

 If you look at a chart or a scatterplot, you may notice a relationship between some things.
 This relationship can help you understand your business and helps you predict the future, but do not ever think that one causes the other.
 There may be a hidden reason that causes both.

 Humans have evolved to understand visual information, not numeric.
 If you want yourself and others to understand the story behind the data, you must visualize it.

 Your intuition is just the result of your neural network in your brain, which was taught a very limited amount of data, and it was historically mainly designed to survive, not to get rich.

 - Read our blog at https://answerminer.com/blog

 - Coursera at https://www.coursera.org/browse/data-science

 - EDX at https://www.edx.org/course?search_query=data+science

-- Grab your own data and try to mine its informations using different tools like Excel, Tableau, R, SPSS or AnswerMiner
+- Grab your own data and try to mine its information using different tools like Excel, Tableau, R, SPSS, or AnswerMiner

 - Master’s in Data Science at https://www.mastersindatascience.org/careers/data-scientist/